wcventure/PERIOD/README.md

 # setup the environment variables in the root directory of the tool
 $ source tool/init_env.sh

-# complie all ConVul-CVE-Benchmarks programs
+# compile all ConVul-CVE-Benchmarks programs
 $ cd $ROOT_DIR/evaluation/ConVul-CVE-Benchmarks
 $ ./build_all.sh
 ```